IceKhan13/purplecaffeine/docs/paper/paper.md

 store crucial information related to their quantum experiments.
-The user-friendly interface simplifies the process of inputting and organizing data, including experimental parameters, measurement results, quantum circuits, OpenQASM files, devices information and other relevant metadata.
+The user-friendly interface simplifies the process of inputting and organizing data, including experimental parameters, measurement results, quantum circuits, OpenQASM [@openqasm] files, devices information and other relevant metadata.
 The package's emphasis on simplicity reduces the learning curve and frees researchers from complex data management tasks, enabling them to focus on their core work.